maxfierke/sandwichroulette/README.md

 Well, here it is.
 Almost one year after it's development, here's a public release:

 	SandwichRoulette is an application designed for the indecisive.
 Like many people, my lunch has been delayed because of my inability to decide on what to put in my sandwiches.
-This application, designed for Android-powered phones running 2.1 and higher, automates the ingredient choosing process.
+This application, designed for Android-powered devices running 2.1 and higher, automates the ingredient choosing process.
 	Creations can be saved and later versions will support sharing the particularly delicious ones.

 **Features Include:**
 *  Saving/Loading of Sandwich Creations
 *  Exclusion of certain ingredients
-*  Choice to randomize the bread or not
+*  Choose to randomize the bread or not

 **Known Issues:**
 *  No i18n.
 English only.
 I'll translate it into French and German at some point and then Google Translate it into other languages after that.
-*  No xhdpi support.
-Sorry tablet users.

 I haven't tested it on Android 3.0+, so let me know.